mikhail-poda/mikhail-poda.github.io/index.md

 - [Research, Survey, Check](/topic/research-survey-check.md)
 - [Show, Presentation](/topic/show-presentation.md)

-## Topics Covered

-- Hebrew language learning resources
-- Hebrew proficiency levels
-- Detailed comparison tables of similar words and phrases
-- Clear explanations of subtle differences between synonyms

 ## About

-There is a lot of Hebrew resources online but none with systematic approach
+Many Hebrew resources exist, but none take a systematic approach.
+This site provides clear tables to highlight subtle differences in meaning and usage.

 ---